TulsiBasetti/TulsiBasetti/README.md

 ## 📚 Currently Learning
-- Brushing up my Machine Learning concepts
+- Brushing up on my Machine Learning concepts
-- Starting to learn Deep Learning (Transformers, attention mechanisms)
+- Starting to learn Deep Learning (CNN,RNN, LSTM)
-- Enrolled in AWS Cloud Architecture training course
-- Contributing to open source via Keploy

 <!---
 TulsiBasetti/TulsiBasetti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.